By-laws of General Interest

 Following the success of its first year, with a total of 12,063 calls (an average of 106 calls per day), the hotline is back for the 2017–2018 winter season.

 Every day at 5:00 p.m., the hotline message is updated to inform citizens whether overnight parking is permitted or prohibited on that particular day (effective at midnight).
 Vehicle owners are personally responsible for verifying if a snow-removal operation will be carried out overnight before parking their vehicles on public roads.
+In case of towing a vehicle in violation, it will be moved to the parking Multisport Center and $85 fees will apply.

 The decision to permit or prohibit parking depends on weather conditions as well as the snow removal or de-icing operations underway.